hazelops/icmk/README.md

 # Disclaimer
 This framework is inspired by the principles of delivering a good Runner Experience.
 It is provided as-is.

 \*This is nothing close to a complete framework: lots of features are still missing, naming and structuring can be improved.
 Even though it works, use it on your own risk.
+PRs are welcome!